Close Menu

 3. Liver and other organ meats

-Another key nutrient found in organ meats is choline, which is important for keeping your brain and liver healthy.
-Many people don’t get enough choline in their diets, so eating organ meats can help you get the right amount.
-So, next time you’re looking for a nutrient-packed meal, consider adding some organ meats to your plate for a healthy boost!
+Another important nutrient found in organ meats is choline, which supports brain and liver health.
+Many people do not get enough choline in their diets, so incorporating organ meats can help ensure you receive the necessary amount.

 4. Legumes